- Prison Law – Adjudication Hearings and Parole Board Hearings

 R v FS & two others (2015) – Inner London Crown Court

-Successfully represented the first defendant charged with GBH who faced trial along side her mother and grandmother charged with affray.
-They had been involved in a neighbour dispute in which one complainant received a serious stab wound to her forearm.
+Successfully represented the first defendant charged with inflicting GBH with intent.
+She faced trial along side her mother and grandmother who were charged with Affray.
+They had been involved in a large-scale neighbour dispute in which one complainant received a serious slash wound to herforearm.

-Junior Defence Counsel led by Sally O’Neill QC in Murder trial.
-The female defendant was alleged to have attacked and murdered a prostitute in North London.
+Junior Defence Counsel in Murder trial where the defendant was alleged to have attacked and murdered a working prostitute in North London.

 R v TZ & Another (2014) Snaresbrook Crown Court

-Represented second defendant (aged 15) charged with s.18 GBH where a 14-year old boy was the victim of a very serious assault arising out of a post-code war between rival gangs in East London.
-Successful application of no case to answer at half-time based on identification evidence.
+Represented second defendant (aged 15) charged with inflicting GBH with.
+The case involved a 14- year old boy was the victim of a very serious assault arising out of a post-code war between rival gangs in East London.
+Successful half time application made based on identification evidence.

 R v HS & Others (2013) – Woolwich Crown Court

-Represented second defendant in benefit fraud case.
-The value of the fraud was approximately £450,000 involving the wholesale use of false and hijacked identities.
+Represented second defendant in Revenue Fraud case.
+The value of the fraud wasapproximately£450,000involvingthewholesaleuseoffalseandhijacked identities.

 R v AM & others (2013) – Blackfriars Crown Court

-Represented second defendant of five in large scale affray case where a fight involving weapons took place at a street fair.
-AM charged with affray and possession of a knife was offered a plea to a lesser offence of section 4 on the second day of trial.
+Represented second defendant alleged to have been involved in a large-scale fight involving the use of multiple weapons at a street fair covered by CCTV.
+AM was charged with affray and possession of a knife, however, following various submissions, a plea to a lesser offence of section 4 of the Public Order Act was accepted on the second day of trial.

 R v DG (2012) – Southwark Crown Court

-Successfully represented defendant charged with possession with intent to supply class A drugs where two police officers claimed to have witnessed transaction take place.
+Successfully represented defendant charged with possession with intent to supply and supply of class A drugs, where two police officers claimed to have witnessed the transaction take place.

 R v TB (2011) – Wood Green Crown Court

-Successfully represented a 15-year old boy charged with attempted murder.
+Successfully represented a 15-year old boy charged with attempted murder, in spite of CCTV footage of the incident described by the trial judge in his summing up as “very dramatic”, being placed before the Jury.
 The Crown alleged that this was a revenge attack on a rival gang member.
-There was also CCTV footage of the incident described by the trial judge in his summing up as “very dramatic”.

-Junior Prosecution Counsel in case involving 10 defendants charged with fraud and money laundering charges.
+Led Junior Prosecution Counsel in case involving ten defendants charged with fraud and money laundering charges.
 The fraud committed was against the payday lender Wonga Ltd with over 19,000 victims and a value of £3m.

 R v AD & AT (2016) – Kingston Crown Court